ipleiria-robotics/dwm1001-examples/README.md

-# dwm1001-keil-examples
+# Getting Started

-*Note that the examples below consist in very basic application using the UWB features of the DWM1001C.
-These examples are not intended to be used in a commercial application and may not comply with regulation requirements.*

-*Advanced firmware for DWM1001C that would comply with regulations can be found on https://www.decawave.com/product/dwm1001-module/*
+So as described before,we use the Decawave MDEK1001 kit hardware to program our code and testing our indoor localization system based on UWB.
+We used the principle of the Decawave repository examples to developed our code.
+For that we make a Fork from the original repository and create 2 adicional Branches, one with the code for the Anchors and the other with code for the Tag.

-## Overview
+## Requirements and Instalation

-This project contains C simple examples for DWM1001 hardware and its derivatives, such as the DWM1001-DEV board.
+This project contains C simple examples for DWM1001 hardware and for the compilling and flashing

 The DWM1001 module is a Ultra Wideband (UWB) and Bluetooth hardware based on DecaWave's DW1000 IC and Nordic Semiconductor nrF52832 SoC.
 It allows to build a scalable Two-Way-Ranging (TWR) RTLS systems with up to thousands of tags.